ezeio2:userinterface:manage:destinations

 Body Alarm Action Message, Date, Time [ACTIONMESSAGE] [ISODATE] [ISOTIME]

-Footer (Fixed) https://ezeio & ezeio serial # Not customizable
+Footer (Fixed) https://ezeio & ezeio serial # See below

 Customize an email Message Template by adding your own Subject text or tags followed by the special character “|”.
 Text and tags before the “|” will be formatted as the subject line, everything after the “|” will be formatted as the body of the email.